 For more information on ANCAP star-rated vehicles, visit www.ancap.com.au

-For second hand vehicles the Used Car Safety Ratings (UCSR) Buyer’s Guide provides the safety ratings for 217 vehicle models in Australia and New Zealand manufactured between 1982 and 2013.
+For second hand vehicles the Used Car Safety Ratings (UCSR) Buyer’s Guide provides safety ratings for popular vehicle models in Australia and New Zealand.
 The Used Car Safety Ratings list is derived from reports of actual on-road crashes and represents the ability of the car to protect its driver.

-The 2015-16 UCSR Buyer’s Guide (135 KB PDF) provides you with the crash safety rating for used cars.
+The UCSR Buyers Guide (PDF, 1484 KB) provides you with the crash safety rating for used cars.

 You can use safety ratings systems to compare the safety of different brands or models when buying a car.
 Ensure safety features are given priority when you decide to buy.